johannes-graeter/limo/README.md

 * Test on our own test car.

 ### Try it out

+THIS IS NOT SUPPORTED AT THE MOMENT.
+DOCKER CONTAINER COMING UP SOON.

 If you just want to give it a quick peek, I prepared a ready-to-use virtualbox image (packed with Ubuntu 16.04.04, ros kinetic and all dependencies for limo).